EdwinVW/dapr-workshop/Assignment03/step-by-step-python.md

 5. Save the changes to the file.

-6. Open the terminal window in VS Code and make sure the current folder is `python/FineCollectionService`.
+6. Open the terminal window in VS Code and make sure the current folder is `FineCollectionService`.

 ## Step 5: Test the application